Traditional vs Low-Code Development: What to Choose?

 Integrations

-With the traditional approach, developers can create custom integrations with internal systems, APIs, or third-party services to address the exact specifications of the business.
+With the traditional development approach, experts can create custom integrations with internal systems, APIs, or third-party services to address the exact specifications of the business.

-On the other hand, such possibilities are limited.
+On the other hand, such possibilities in low-code development are limited.
 And it may be very difficult or even impossible to integrate your low code apps with some less commonly used tools or legacy systems.

 Skill requirements